ibm-cloud-docs/Cloudant/api/authentication.md

 ```
 {: codeblock}

-#### Example request for cookie information, by using the command line
+See the following example request for cookie information by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_session" \